paschal533/Decentralized-Netflix/README.md

-# Decen Netflix built with moralis and nextJs.
+# Decentralized Netflix built with moralis and nextJs.